PhoebeGaoZhen/Demo3/README.md

 The code and data are avaiable at https://github.com/PhoebeGaoZhen/DeepFGRN/tree/master.

-In this manuscript, the Results section of DeepFGRN manuscript contains four figures (Fig.2-Fig.5) to demonstrate the performance of DeepFGRN model.
+In this manuscript, the Results section contains four figures (Fig.2-Fig.5) to demonstrate the performance of DeepFGRN model.
 (Fig. 1 is the overview of DeepFGRN framework)

-## Fig.2
+## Fig.2 Comparison results of DeepFGRN model with existing state-of-the-art methods.
-This figure shows the comparison results of DeepFGRN model with existing state-of-the-art methods. a-b.
+a-b.
 Results of DeepFGRN compared with state-of-the-art methods for regular GRN reconstruction from bulk gene expression profiles. c.
 Prediction performance of DeepFGRN for regular GRN reconstruction on more datasets. d-h.
 Results of DeepFGRN compared with CNNGRN for FGRN reconstruction on nine datasets.

 All the results of DeepFGRN (Fig.2a-h) can be reproduced via the data and code on GitHub repository: https://github.com/PhoebeGaoZhen/DeepFGRN/tree/master.
 It is recommended to follow the ***README.md*** in Github Repository to reproduce these results.
 The results of other existing methods (Fig.2a-b) are from their corresponding literature.
 The results of CNNGRN (Fig.2d-h) can be reproduced via ***CNNGRN_FGRN.zip*** according to ***README.md*** in Github Repository.